mlmhl/mapreduce/README.md

 # mapreduce
-A small and simple MapReduce framework for study only
+A small and simple enough MapReduce framework for study only